-15 Crypto Leverage Trading Strategies to Boost Profits
+12 Crypto Leverage Trading Strategies to Control Exposure

-When you open a position worth $100 in margin capital, you can choose to do this with either isolated margin or crossed margin.
+If you are a trader from the USA, and you open a position worth $100 when doing crypto margin trading, you can choose to do this with either isolated margin or crossed margin.

-Isolated margin is a crypto exchange functionality that lets you isolate and limit the margin capital to every open position.
+Isolated margin is a feature that most platforms for contract traders in the U.S. should have, as it lets you isolate and limit the margin capital for every open position.

 This means that each leveraged position you open only has access to a certain amount of margin capital, or risk capital, as it is also called.